Samuel Osgood House

 The Samuel Osgood House, also known as the Walter Franklin House, was the first official residence of the President of the United States.
-It housed George Washington, his family, and household staff, from April 23, 1789, to February 23, 1790, during New York City's two-year term as the national capital.
+It housed George Washington, his family, household staff and slaves, from April 23, 1789, to February 23, 1790, during New York City's two-year term as the national capital.
 Demolished in 1856, it stood at the northeast corner of what was Pearl and Cherry (today Dover) streets in what is now Civic Center, Manhattan, New York City.

 Origin and use as presidential residence

 The owner, Samuel Osgood, was a Massachusetts politician and lawyer, who settled in New York City.
 He married Maria Bowne Franklin, widow of Walter Franklin, the merchant who had built the house in 1770.
 Congress rented it for Washington's use, and the President-Elect moved in a week before his April 30, 1789, inauguration as first President of the United States.
 In addition to living quarters, the Osgood House contained the President's private office (the equivalent of the Oval Office) and the public business office (the equivalent of the West Wing), making it the first seat of the executive branch of the federal government.

 The Samuel Osgood Papers, at the New York Historical Society, list purchases made to prepare the mansion for Washington occupancy.

 I went the morning before the General's arrival to look at it.
 The best of furniture in every room, and the greatest quantity of plate and china I ever saw; the whole of the first and second stories is papered and the floors covered with the richest kinds of Turkey and Wilton carpets.
 There is scarcely anything talked about now but General Washington and the Palace.

 Steward Samuel Fraunces, former owner of nearby Fraunces Tavern, managed a household staff of about 20: wage workers, indentured servants, and enslaved servants.
 Slavery was legal in New York, and Washington brought seven enslaved Africans from Mount Vernon to work in his presidential household: William Lee, Christopher Sheels, Giles, Paris, Austin, Moll, and Oney Judge.

 Two of Martha Washington's grandchildren were part of the First Family: Nelly Custis (b.
 1779) and "Wash" Custis (b.
 1781).

 Soon after his inauguration, Washington became seriously ill with a tumor on his thigh (possibly caused by anthrax poisoning).
 Cherry Street was cordoned off to prevent his being disturbed.